embeddedartistry/arduino-printf/README.md

 Arduino Uno and it's siblings.

 ## ESP8266 and ESP32

 The Arduino implementations for the [ESP8266](https://github.com/esp8266/Arduino) and [ESP32](https://github.com/espressif/arduino-esp32) already include a `printf()` implementation as part of the base library.
-Using this library on those platforms would most likely be redundant.
+You do not need this library for those platforms.

 ## Using the Library